xiongjia/ps.uia/README.md

 ```

 You also can find another sample script in the "sample" folder.
-Below are the command lines for test this the "calc.ps1" script.
+Below are the command lines for test this sample script.
 ```ps1
 Import-Module ps.uia
 .\sample\calc.ps1